 Weber didn’t have to look far to start developing the right questions for the students to explore.
 His office is right next to Dak Kopec, who studies and teaches healthcare interior design; down the hall is Marisela Thompson, whose work centers on design that addresses aging and disabilities.
 Thompson also led the 2017-18 Sinatra Living Decathlon team that built a home that addressed aging in place.

-Post-traumatic stress disorder and amputations are two of the biggest challenges for veterans, and Desert Bloom will aim accommodate those conditions through a series of small, detail-oriented touches.
+Post-traumatic stress disorder and amputations are two of the biggest challenges for veterans, and Mojave Bloom will aim accommodate those conditions through a series of small, detail-oriented touches.
 The latest research, for example, shows that it’s better for amputees to walk on their prostheses rather than rely on wheelchairs.
 To that end, counters will be designed with protrusions one could reach for to prevent a fall, giving those vets more confidence to walk on prosthetic legs.

 Studies have also shown that cultivation, even just proximity to plants, helps to reduce stress in veterans who suffer from PTSD.
-So a garden wall in the center of the Desert Bloom house will give vets a bit of nature to walk past, feel, smell, and care for.
-Just as the house will be fine-tuned to the needs of veterans in innovative ways, Desert Bloom will be honed to meet a variety of energy needs.
+So a garden wall in the center of the Mojave Bloom house will give vets a bit of nature to walk past, feel, smell, and care for.
+Just as the house will be fine-tuned to the needs of veterans in innovative ways, Mojave Bloom will be honed to meet a variety of energy needs.
 Its design builds on the advances of previous Decathlon houses.

 The building will use eutectic salts, a material that sounds more science fiction than science.
 As fans draw in hot air from the outside and pass it over the salts, the material cools the air to 78 degrees, putting less strain on air conditioning.